What’s the last day to sell stock and still report the gain or loss in the current year?

 The timing of a stock transaction can be especially important near the end of the year.
 You may be selling at a loss that would provide more tax benefit in the current year.
 On the other hand, you may have a gain that would be best postponed until the following year.
 Here is how to manage those year-end trades.

 Trade date controls

-When determining what year you sold your stock, the trade date is what matters.
+If you’re selling stock (not closing a short position), the trade date is what matters.
 This is the day the transaction took place on the stock exchange.
-If you contact your broker on the last trading day of the year, you can complete a sale in the current year if your broker executes the trade that day.
+If you contact your broker before the market closes on the last trading day of the year, you can complete a sale in the current year.
 On major exchanges, the last trading day is December 31 unless that day falls on a weekend.
 It doesn’t matter if your transactions settles in the following year.
 See Trade Date and Settlement Date.

 Stock in the company where you work

-If you own stock in the company where you work, chances are that the company permits sales only during certain periods, often called trading windows.
+If you own stock in the company where you work, you may not be free to sell whenever you want.
+To make sure they don’t run afoul of securities laws, most companies allow employees to sell shares of the company only during certain periods, often called trading windows.
+These differ from one company to the next.
+If it’s important to complete a sale of your company’s stock in the current year, be alert to these restrictions.
 Your last day to sell shares in the current year is the last trading day that occurs within a window period.

 Exception for loss from short sales

 In a short sale you sell shares borrowed from someone else rather than shares you already own.
 Typically you’re expecting the stock to decline in value so you can make a profit by using shares bought later at a lower price to meet your obligation to restore the shares you borrowed when you made the short sale.
 When you buy shares to close a short position, this purchase (like any other) has a trade date and a settlement date.
 The date that’s used for tax purposes depends on whether you have a gain or a loss: